jahrik/homelab-ark/GHOST_README.md

 ### AWX

 Next, bring up the Ansible AWX stack.
 It's a bit more complicated than the Jenkins stack and runs multiple containers. **You'll want to change the passwords.
-These are examples**  Eventually, I will get this streamlined with environment variables in the stack file, that will be populated at build time in either jenkins as it hands it off to AWX, or pulled in to AWX from vault or something.
+These are examples.**  Eventually, I will get this streamlined with environment variables in the stack file, that will be populated at build time in either jenkins as it hands it off to AWX, or pulled in to AWX from vault or something.
 Not sure yet.

 **awx-stack.yml**